MicrosoftDocs/sdk-api/sdk-api-src/content/minidumpapiset/ns-minidumpapiset-_minidump_system_info.md

 An RVA (from the beginning of the dump) to a
       <a href="https://msdn.microsoft.com/b90b2b29-9d39-4a73-b5fb-bb6e04c94811">MINIDUMP_STRING</a> that describes the latest Service
        Pack installed on the system.
 If no Service Pack has been installed, the string is empty.

+### -field Reserved1

+This member is reserved for future use.

 ### -field SuiteMask